ibm-cloud-docs/security-compliance/gov-format.md

 * is a smart storage class,
 * and has a hard quota.

 But, the storage class, firewall, and hard quota configurations are set as secondary API calls during bucket creation.
-So, in order to allow the bucket to create with your rules in place, you create the following template:
+So, to allow the bucket to create with your rules in place, you create the following template:

 ```json
 {